tbrown/adventures/stories/1913-01-01-johnny-chuck.md

 Mother Chuck with Peter Rabbit, had he ever been very far from his own door-step.
-He had always been content to grow fat and roly-poly right near his own home, and listen to the tales of the great world from Jimmy Skunk and Peter Rabbit and Bobby Coon and Unc' Billy Possum, all of whom are great travelers.
+He had always been content to grow fat and roly-poly right near his own home, and listen to the tales of the great world from Jimmy Skunk and Peter Rabbit and Bobby Coon and Uncle Billy Possum, all of whom are great travelers.

 But now, here he was, actually setting forth, and without a home to come